zmaril/OgreDocs/README.md

 ### gather

-Collect all objects up to that step and process the gathered list with the provided closure.
+Collect all objects up to that step and, optionally, process the gathered list with the provided function.

 ``` clojure
 (q/query (g/find-by-id 1)